MasihMoafi/Napoleon-/README.md

 I fed the existing models specific, tailored data on Napoleon Bonaparte.

-An example of fed data:
+An example of the fed data:

 ![Napoleon Image 5](https://i.imgur.com/ZcAgPqv.jpg)